Manage Groups

 Assigning permissions to individual users in larger organizations can be a cumbersome task.
 LogScale allows you to create groups and either manage user memberships directly in LogScale or by synchronizing with an external system.

-Either way you need to create groups in LogScale first.
+Either way, you need to create groups in LogScale first.

 Then you need your group to have users and permissions assigned to it.
 Any

-user who is assigned the Change user
+user who is assigned the Change user access

 permission can assign permissions to groups for a